alefore/weblog/zettelkasten.md

 number have at list two links.
 The ones with 0 links are probably very early notes before I automated the creation of new notes; this automation defaults to cross-referencing the note with a parent note.

+### Metadata

+I have a few special paragraphs in my Zettelkasten to encode metadata.
+They always start with a specific token.

+* Paragraphs starting with `TODO:` and `TODO(YYYY-MM-DD)` mark things I would like to get back to in the future.

+* `Prediction(@YYYY_MM_DD)`: Means that at the date given, I made a prediction.
+  The text in the paragraph articulates unambiguously what the prediction is.
+  * The prediction must either have:
+    * A given probability: `.withProbability(p)` (where p is between 0 and 1)
+    * An expected range with a confidence of 90%, reflecting a normal
+      distribution: `.withNormalDistribution(min, max)`
+  * The prediction may have any of these:
+    * A target date by which it should be evaluated: `.withDate(@DATE)`
+    * The value (`true`, `false`, or a numeric value) if known:
+    `.withValue(value)`.

+### Good Names

+Choose carefully the names you use in your models, making them as self-explanatory as possible.

+### Make Patterns Memorable

+Giving good names to patterns we can observe and reason about makes them more memorable and makes us more likely to be aware of them and to notice them when they occur.

+#### Consistent Names

+Avoid using different names for the same entity; always refer to a given entity with the same name.

+Using multiple names is confusing because it introduces ambiguity - it isn't clear to the reader if the two names actually refer to exactly the same entity, or to entities that differ in subtle ways.

+#### Short Names

+A good name is short; it only contain tokens that refer to fundamental parts of the thing being named.

 ## Low Friction